Louisiana Woman Blog

 How do you make Louisiana red beans and rice?

 Cook red beans with the Cajun holy trinity of onions, bell pepper, and celery in chicken broth with sausage until tender.
-Adding Cajun seasoning to the dish gives them the distinct flavor of Louisiana.
+Adding Cajun seasoning to the dish gives it the distinct flavor of Louisiana.

 RELATED

-Looking for other recipes like this Red Beans And Rice?
+Looking for other recipes like this Red Beans and Rice?
 Try these:

 • A bowl of gumbo zHerbes' with a scoop of white rice and a silver spoon in it.